bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ### Identifying the User by Reference {#request-user-reference}

+User reference identifiers can be dynamically
+[issued by the AS](#response-dynamic-handle) to allow the RC to represent the same RQ to the AS over subsequent requests.

 If the RC has a reference for the RQ at this AS, the RC MAY pass that reference as a string.
 The format of this string is opaque to the RC.